Mauro2888/AndroidCopyData/README.md

 Test Classes that make a copy to firebase storage of images

-- All code is only for testing and is not run perfectly
+- All code is only for testing and does not run perfectly